Minor, Merrimack Warriors to host Tynes, Maine Black Bears

 North Andover, Massachusetts; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Merrimack takes on Maine in a matchup of Division 1 Division teams.
+BOTTOM LINE: Maine travels to Merrimack for a Division 1 Division matchup Sunday.

-The Warriors are 2-2 in home games.
-Merrimack gives up 67.4 points and has been outscored by 10.6 points per game.
+The Warriors have gone 2-2 in home games.
+Merrimack ranks ninth in the NEC with 10.8 assists per game led by Jordan Derkack averaging 2.2.

 The Black Bears are 2-3 on the road.
-Maine is fourth in the America East scoring 75.3 points per game and is shooting 49.9%.
+Maine ranks seventh in the America East with 6.7 offensive rebounds per game led by Peter Filipovity averaging 2.0.

 TOP PERFORMERS: Jordan Minor is scoring 17.5 points per game with 7.3 rebounds and 2.2 assists for the Warriors.
 Ziggy Reid is averaging 13.2 points and 3.4 rebounds while shooting 41.2% over the last 10 games for Merrimack.

-Gedi Juozapaitis is shooting 50.0% from beyond the arc with 2.6 made 3-pointers per game for the Black Bears, while averaging 14.3 points.
-Kellen Tynes is averaging 15.4 points, 5.1 rebounds, 3.9 assists and 3.2 steals for Maine.
+Kellen Tynes is averaging 15.4 points, 5.1 rebounds, 3.9 assists and 3.2 steals for the Black Bears.
+Gedi Juozapaitis is averaging 14.3 points for Maine.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.